 Pool Paint Color Chart

-Some Problems with Painted Pools
+Some Problems With Painted Pools

 Painted pools may fade over time, a light acid wash may help.
 Acid can remove dirt and chalking.
 Chalking results over time and causes a white powdery residue that can rub off.
 To avoid this, water chemistry is the key.
 The total alkalinity 150 PPM to 200 PPM.
 When alkalinity is too low the paint will rub off.
 Shock treatments can also cause the pool paint to chalk.
-If pool is filled too soon (before three days) causes fading or chalking.
-Super-chlorinated water can cause “bleached-out” look.
+If the pool is filled too soon (before three days) causes fading or chalking.
+Super-chlorinated water can cause a “bleached-out” look.
 The “shock” of calcium hypochlorite can cause a whitish deposit.
 Iron in water may leave deposits or stain the film.
-Epoxies will chalk to some degree due U.V. rays from the sun.
+Epoxies will chalk to some degree due to U.V. rays from the sun.